-China<strong> </strong>says the US has started 'the biggest trade war' in history
+China: The US has started 'the biggest trade war' in history

 He described the potential escalation to reporters aboard Air Force One: "Thirty-four, and then you have another 16 in two weeks and then, as you know, we have 200 billion in abeyance and then after the 200 billion we have 300 billion in abeyance.
 OK?"
 Trump said.
 "So we have 50 plus 200 plus almost 300."

-Beijing denies it's in the wrong and says it's ready to fight a trade war until the end.

-"The United States will be opening fire on the whole world and also opening fire on itself," Chinese Commerce Ministry spokesman Gao Feng told reporters on Thursday.
-He warned that the US tariffs will hurt a lot of foreign companies that export goods from China to the United States.
+"We urge the two governments to come back to the negotiation table with the aim of having productive discussions based on achieving results -- focused on fairness and reciprocal treatment -- instead of escalating the current situation," said Zarit of the American Chamber of Commerce.

-Underpinning the dispute about technology is Trump's anger at America's $375 billion deficit in goods trade with China.
-But after three rounds of negotiations between the two sides, including a Chinese pledge to significantly increase purchases of American products, Trump decided to go ahead with the tariffs.
+Underpinning the dispute is Trump's anger at America's $376 billion deficit in goods trade with China.

+Despite three rounds of negotiations between the two sides, including a Chinese pledge to significantly increase purchases of American products, Trump decided to go ahead with the tariffs.
-Related: China's economy shows signs of slowing.
-A trade war won't help

 The clash with China comes as the Trump administration is also fighting over trade with American allies such as Canada and the European Union.
 US tariffs on steel and aluminum imports have provoked retaliatory measures against billions of dollars of American exports.
 Trump has added to the tension by threatening new tariffs on cars.